OakAlice/PostProcessing/Notes/PilotProject.md

 Hope you've been well!

 Just got back from our kangaroo collar deployment and my ASSAB conference!
-Had a great time but glad to be back in the office now :) I'm home for 2.5 weeks until off to Europe so thought it would be a good idea to fit in a meeting if possible?
+Had a great time :) I'm home for 2.5 weeks until off to Europe though so thought it would be a good idea to fit in a meeting if possible?

-I've made some decently sized decisions regarding my thesis and would be good to get your thoughts, Dave.
+I've made some decently-sized decisions regarding my thesis and would be good to get your thoughts, Dave.
 Biggest update is that I went ahead on my Post-Processing/Sequencing project and - to my massive surprise - it went really really well!
 I worked on this while I was out in the field and have pulled together a draft report to explain the preliminary results from the first dataset.
 Would be great to get some feedback on this before I progress into cross-validation and additional datasets.
 I've attached the prelim draft below:

 Draft: XXXXXX
 Git: XXXXXX

-I'm super excited about this, but (as with the last chapter) there's probably some glaring flaws I'm looking straight past and will be great to have a chat about it!
+I'm super excited about this, but - as I've now learnt - the trend between my optimism levels and my results being legitimate isn't linear, and this will definitely need critical review.

 Thanks,
 Oak